-The delay is set by default for 300 seconds (five minutes) but can be changed through the thermostat interface (iComfort S30 thermostat installations only).
+The delay is set by default for 300 seconds (five minutes) but can be changed through the thermostat interface.

 Available settings are 60, 120, 180, 240 and 300 seconds.

 CRANKCASE HEATER (HR1)

 Compressors in all units are equipped with a 40-watt bellyband- type crankcase heater.
 HR1 prevents liquid from accumulating in the compressor.
 HR1 is controlled by the crankcase heater thermostat.